-An applicant or candidate institution may not undergo substantive change prior to action on initial membership.
+An applicant, candidate, or member institution in litigation with the Commission may not undergo substantive change.

-3.12.1 The institution notifies the Commission of changes in accordance with the substantive change policy and, when required, seeks approval prior to the initiation of changes.
+3.12.1 The institution notifies the Commission of changes in accordance with the Commission's substantive change policy and, when required, seeks approval prior to the initiation of changes.
 (Substantive change)